beaconsproject/movement_explorer/README.md

 - <https://beaconsproject.shinyapps.io/movement_explorer/>

 Alternatively, if you are familiar with R, the app can also be run on a local computer by downloading this repository.

+### Issues

+- Replace LRH demo with public demo
+- Add LRH and WLH choices for inputs (pwd protected?)
+- Add today's location as big red dots
+- Add elevation plot
+- Add ability to select multiple (or all) individuals
+- Add multi-individual plots (HR area +/-)
+- Add second stats tab for PAs, IPCAs
+- Summarize by individual and population for multi-select
+- Segmentation
+  - Movement app – complete documentation and fix issues (date range?)
+  - Date range solution: if start > end then do this else do that
+  - The year 2025 produces strange results in triplots
+- Home range / movement paths
+  - Calculations should be based on ID x SEASON
+- Ideas
+  - Develop dual thingy to simulate monitoring and targeted seasonal surveys